-In previous chapters you’ve read about dpdk_nic_bind.py script, which is a tool to tell bind a specific driver for a NIC.
-In the rest of this section, we’ll introduce some more tools that is especially useful in DPDK environment.
+In previous chapters you’ve read about the dpdk_nic_bind.py script, which is a tool to bind a specific driver for a NIC.
+In the rest of this section, we’ll introduce some more tools that are especially useful in DPDK environment.

-vif command and scripts
+Vif Command and Scripts

-The first one from our contrail DPDK "tool box" is vif command.
-Before talking about it, let’s see how do we list all interfaces in the compute running DPDK vRouter.
-Let’s first try the linux ip or ifconfig command in our DPDK compute running PROX gen VM:
+The first one from our Contrail DPDK tool box is THE vif command.
+Before talking about it, let’s see how to list all interfaces in the compute running DPDK vRouter.
+Let’s first try the Linux ip or ifconfig command in our DPDK compute running PROX gen VM: